moleculerjs/database/docs/README.md

 ```

 # Raw updating
 The raw update is available via `updateEntity()` method with the `raw: true` option.
-In this case, the params is passed directly to the database client.
-E.g. in case of MongoDB, you can use the `$inc`, `$push`...etc modifiers.
+In this case, the params are passed directly to the database client.
+In case of MongoDB, you can use the `$inc`, `$push`...etc modifiers.

 ## Example
 ```js